Who Is Michele Rosenthal?

 Receiving my diagnosis was only the beginning of my healing journey.
 Literally, the journey took me from New York City to Palm Beach, Florida.
 In the end, it required 10 modalities and quite a few practitioners to get me to where I am today: 100% free of all PTSD symptoms.
 If you’re on the edge of your seat to know how I made it to freedom, you can read the full version of my recovery and current mission.

 HOW I’M USING MY EXPERIENCE TO MAKE A DIFFERENCE

 Now that I’m on the other side of healing I’m devoting my career to giving back and pulling together all the information anyone would need to discover what there is to know about symptoms of PTSD, treatment options and the path to feeling better.
-I share what I learn all over this web site, and also in my weekly newsletter.
-You can subscribe to Heal My PTSD for free to have this info delivered straight to your inbox.
+I share what I learn all over this website, and also in my weekly newsletter; you can subscribe to free to have this info delivered straight to your inbox.

 How Heal My PTSD came into existence:

 I learned a lot during my PTSD recovery.
 I learned about the importance of hope and belief – from inside myself and from those working with me.
 I also learned about the critical element of self-empowerment and how we can harness its strength and apply it to PTSD recovery.
 By the time I came out of the dark PTSD fog I’d learned a lot about what it takes to release the past, connect to the present, and build a new future.
 I’d also developed a really deep desire to do something with all that knowledge.
 I began blogging about my recovery.
 The first to respond with comments and emails were veterans writing,

 How do you know exactly how I feel?

 You’ve just put into words what I’ve been trying to find words to describe for over 20 years.